Thanks so much for stepping up and agreeing to organise a FOSS4GUK conference!

 If you are going to offer a t-shirt, remember to add sizing as an option when selling tickets, and be aware that you will need to make final decisions on quantities of different sizes well before you actually finish selling tickets.
 Note that female attendees will probably not want a large male or unisex t-shirt!

-As a rule of thumb, conference attendees will eat more food than you think… You must cater for special dietary requirements, and as such should include these as options when purchasing a ticket.
+As a rule of thumb, conference attendees will eat more food than you think… You must cater for special dietary requirements, in particular vegetarian/vegan/gluten free/nut allergies, and as such should include these as options when purchasing a ticket.

 Please try to avoid using disposable plates, cups etc as much as possible to help minimise the environmental footprint of the event.
 More and more conferences are also asking attendees to bring their own water bottles and reusable cups, so this is also something to consider in the promotional literature.